 As a project manager, you need more.
 You want them to put soul and heart into the work they do.
 You want them to develop professionally.

-You will need to develop a vision of a perfect a team member, personal development, and desire to push beyond the call of duty.
+You’ll need to develop a vision of a perfect team member, personal development, and desire to push beyond the call of duty.

-Moreover, you will need to build a strong team
+You’ll need to build a strong team in general.

 Project Management Plan looks like a bureaucracy.
-Nevertheless, it is a tool for mass leadership.
+Nevertheless, it’s a tool for mass leadership.

-In the Plan, you can cast your vision in regards to the project, stakeholders, and your attitude towards helping them achieve their goals.
+In the Plan, you need to cast your vision in regard to the work on this project.
+You should show your attitude towards helping them achieve their goals.

 You can show your consistency if you treat your team member the same way as the project sponsor.
-And, in the long run, integrity – if you help them to reach their objectives.
+In the long run, you show integrity – if you help them to reach their objectives.

 It is leadership in its essence: